strepkov/demonstrator/tutorialText/solution01.md

     connect velocityController.status->status;
 }
 ```
-We have imported the VelocityController, instantiate it and then connect to the MainController.
+We import the VelocityController, instantiate it and then connect to the MainController.
 Now we have to write the VelocityController.
 It has to have only one incoming port and two outgoing ones.

 ```sh